-We’re not entirely sure what the Andrews Government is waiting to find out.
+We’re not entirely sure why it took so long - but one insider view is that heavy lobbying by the hotel and gaming industry caused a serious blockage.
 The schemes already in place around Australia have been producing fantastic results, even from the earliest stages – just check out the other pages on this site detailing what’s happening in other states and territories.
 In the meantime, Victoria is still struggling to deal with an excessive volume of container litter finding its way into the environment – two thirds of plastic litter volume in Victoria is made up of beverage containers – and our kerbside recycling is in crisis.
-The arguments against CDS are dwindling, and the evidence is stacking up that the Government’s recalcitrance is having a detrimental impact.

 The lack of market for the contaminated plastics being collected through the existing kerbside system is leading to stockpiling by recyclers unable to shift an ever-increasing quantity of unwanted plastic.
 The fires at the SKM sites across Victoria are a direct consequence of this stockpiling, with the Victorian EPA being forced to close four sites across the state due to non-compliance.
 This has subsequently left several local councils with no choice but to send their recyclables to landfill, resulting in environmentally poor outcomes combined with higher costs to councils which are forced to pay landfill levies for the disposal of recyclable materials.